Nekover2/Go-game/Go.Backend/APIDoc.md

       "state": { /* game state object as above */ }
     }
     ```
+    - Note: when `pass: true`, `"move"` will be `null` and the server advances the turn.
+Two consecutive passes end the game.
   - **400** with error string (invalid color, occupied point, suicide, ko, not your turn, or game finished).
   - **404** if the game does not exist.